lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/1_Use_Cloud_Storage_for_files.md

 ### Other Things to Know
  - Work with files in buckets in a number of ways:
-   - Click in GCS WebUI / console --or--
+   - Click in AWS WebUI / console --or--
    - Authorized clients connect via `gsutil`, ex. `gs://demo-for-github` --or--
    - Authorized clients connect via an http call, ex. `https://console.cloud.google.com/storage/browser/demo-for-github`
  - Design file archiving processes, i.e. move to nearline or coldline if not accessing or over time (i.e. monthly...)